Liberman (album)

-Liberman is the fifth studio album by American singer-songwriter Vanessa Carlton, released in the US on October 23, 2015 and in the UK and Europe on April 29, through Dine Alone Records.
-It is the follow-up to Carlton's 2011 album Rabbits on the Run and marks her first release since signing with Dine Alone Records.
+Liberman is the fifth studio album by American singer-songwriter Vanessa Carlton, released in the US on October 23, 2015 and in the UK and Europe on April 29, 2016, through Dine Alone Records.
+It is the follow-up to Carlton's previous studio album Rabbits on the Run (2011) and marks her first release since signing with Dine Alone Records.
 The title of the album comes from an oil painting made by Carlton's late grandfather, whose given surname was Liberman.

 Background and writing

 Following the 2011 release Rabbits on the Run, Carlton took time off to get married, start a family, and write another album.
 She told CBS News that these changes in her life are reflected in Liberman's songs, and that she "wanted the whole album to feel like an escape type of album, where you put it on and you feel like you're in this dreamy state."

 To avoid preconceived notions, demos recorded were sent to Dine Alone Records without Carlton's name attached.
 Label president Joel Carriere says of hearing the demos: The songs were amazing, it was atmospheric, it kind of fit into what we're all into ... and we never would have guessed it was Vanessa Carlton because her voice has developed so much since her pop songs 14 years ago and the songwriting had obviously changed.
 We were, like: "Yeah, we want to do this.
 But what is it we're doing?"